jdmulligan/QCD-Diffusion/README.md

 </div>

 We implement:
-- Generation of a simulated data set, consisting of paired images (partons, hadrons) where each pixel location represents an angular coordinate of a particle and the pixel intensity represents the energy of a particle.
+- Generation of a data set of simulated high-energy electron-positron collisions, consisting of paired images (partons, hadrons) where each pixel location represents an angular coordinate of a particle and the pixel intensity represents the energy of a particle.
 - Training of conditional diffusion models to learn the forward or inverse hadronization mapping.

 Using the [Shift-DDPM](https://arxiv.org/abs/2302.02373) implementation of conditional diffusion, we have been able to demonstrate a proof-of-concept that the ML model can successfully map different parton images to their corresponding hadron images.
 This result is highly nontrivial since the hadronization mapping is stochastic: the parton-to-hadron mapping is a one-to-many mapping.
 We show that, in our simplified setup, we can robustly invert any sampled hadron image into its single corresponding parton image, as shown below.